-Prof Nick Wilson, A/Prof George Thomson, A/Prof Simon Hales, Prof Michael Baker
+Prof Nick Wilson, Prof Michael Baker